Harry Midgley

 Henry Cassidy Midgley, PC (NI), known as Harry Midgley (1893 – 29 April 1957) was a prominent trade-unionist and politician in Northern Ireland.
 Born to a working-class Protestant family in Tiger's Bay, north Belfast, he followed his father into the shipyard.
 After serving on the Western Front in the Great War, he became an official in a textile workers union and a leading light in the Belfast Labour Party (BLP).
 He represented the party's efforts in the early 1920s to provide a left opposition to the Unionist government of the new Northern Ireland while remaining non-committal on the divisive question of Irish partition.

 From 1932 as secretary of the BLP's successor, the Northern Ireland Labour Party (NILP), he urged a closer relationship to British labour movement.
-Midgley's support for the Republic in the Spanish Civil War, and more broadly his criticism of Irish neutrality in the Second World War. antagonised Catholic voters and precipitated a split with party colleagues.
+Midgley's support for the Republic in the Spanish Civil War, and more broadly his criticism of Irish neutrality in the Second World War, antagonised Catholic voters and precipitated a split with party colleagues.
 At the end of 1942 Midgley formed the Commonwealth Labour Party and entered the Northern Ireland government first as Minister for Public Security and then as Minister for Labour.
 After the war, and as an Ulster Unionist, he served as Minister for Education overseeing the raising of the school leaving age to 15 and an expanded programme of school construction.

-Early political education
+Early political engagement

 Midgley was third child and eldest son among two daughters and three sons of Alexander Midgley (1860–99), shipyard labourer, originally of Lurgan, Co.
 Armagh, and Elizabeth Midgley (née Cassidy; c.1862–1929), also of Lurgan.
 He left school at age twelve, and worked two years as a grocer's helper before following his father (who died when Midgley was just six) into the Workman & Clark shipyard apprenticing as a joiner.

+He attended the Socialist Sunday School of the Independent Labour Party (ILP), and in 1907, aged fourteen, he debuted as a speaker at ILP Sunday meetings at Belfast's Custom House steps.
+That same year he canvassed for William Walker in his third unsuccessful parliamentary campaign in North Belfast.
+In the debates between Walker and James Connelly in 1911–12, Midgley had supported Connolly's separatist socialist republicanism.

+Midgely also had the opportunity to meet and listen to the ILP leader Keir Hardie.
+In 1907, Hardie, who had been election agent for Walker in 1905, convened in Belfast the first conference of his new parliamentary-based Labour Party.

+In 1912 Midgley emigrated to the USA where, working as a labourer, he joined the moderate American Federation of Labor.